lolaedun/lom/README.md

 ### **Accessing Information Quickly**

+#### User story: As a user, I would like to get information on following the daily skincare routine in order to maintain consistency.
+* **Plan**
+My plan is to create a skincare section that highlights the problem areas to look for as well as daily routines for maintenance and managing flare ups.

+* **Implementation**

+I added a nav bar with scroll spy to quickly move to various sections.
+I also added 3 main cards with buttons on the top section of home page which provide the same function.
+I added a image background to distinguish this section from the others and grouped the treatments and daily care into different list groups with short notes for extra information.

+* **Test**
+I clicked on the skincare "lets go" button on the home page and it scrolls down to the correct section.
+I noticed it wasn't always clear where the user was on the nav bar, so I added a highlight to display the active menu section.
+This helps the user understand where they are in the site.
+I clicked on the skincare menu item in the nav bar and it scrolls down to the correct section.

+* **Result**

+Skincare section is displaying as planned and the links work well.
+Tested this section on various browsers and devices and it is reponsive and user friendly.
+Adding the highlights to the nav bar menu improved the user experience.

+* **Verdict**

+The test has passed all the criteria and works like planned.

 #### User story: As a user, I would like to quickly find out what foods are safe to give the little one.

 * **Plan**